Spruce Grove Saints

-The Spruce Grove Saints are a Junior ice hockey team in the BCHL.
+The Spruce Grove Saints are a Junior ice hockey team in the British Columbia Hockey League (BCHL).
 They play in Spruce Grove, Alberta, Canada, with home games at the Thompson Family Arena.
-The team was originally a member of the AJHL and joined the BCHL in 2024.
+The team was originally a member of the Alberta Junior Hockey League (AJHL) and joined the BCHL in 2024.

 History

 Prior to their 2024 departure, the Saints' franchise was the only franchise remaining from the inception of the Alberta Junior Hockey League (AJHL).
 The franchise began as the Edmonton Movers in 1963 before it merged with the Edmonton Maple Leafs organization to become the Edmonton Mets for the 1972–73 season.
 It then relocated to Spruce Grove as the Spruce Grove Mets for the 1974–75 season.
 During its first stint in Spruce Grove, the Mets won the 1975 Centennial Cup as Canadian Jr. A national champions and two league championships.
 After three years in Spruce Grove, the franchise relocated again to nearby St. Albert to become the St. Albert Saints in 1977.
 The franchise captured four AJHL championships during its time in St. Albert.

 After 27 years in St. Albert, arena issues caused the franchise to return to Spruce Grove as the Spruce Grove Saints in 2004.
 Since returning to Spruce Grove, the team has won five AJHL playoff championships and five regular season titles, but have not advanced to the National Junior A Championship after failing to advance past the Doyle Cup or Western Canada Cup qualifiers.

-On January 20, 2024, it was announced that the team, along with four other AJHL teams, would join the BCHL in the 2024-2025 season.
+On January 20, 2024, it was announced that the team, along with four other AJHL teams, would join the British Columbia Junior Hockey League (BCHL) in the 2024–25 season.
 The AJHL responded to the announcement by cancelling most of the five teams' remaining scheduled matches except those between each other.
-It was then decided that the five Alberta-based teams would play out the rest of the 2023-24 season as a separate division under the aegis of the BCHL.
+It was then decided that the five Alberta-based teams would play out the rest of the 2023–24 season as a separate division under the aegis of the BCHL.
 On July 18, 2024, the team unveiled an updated logo and colour scheme as part of a brand refresh ahead of the upcoming season.
 On May 10, 2025, the team hosted a grand opening of Thompson Family Arena, their newly constructed home facility.

-Over 50 former Saints' players have gone on to play in the National Hockey League, including Mark Messier, Stu Barnes, Mike Comrie, and Steven Reinprecht.
+Over 50 former Saints players have gone on to play in the National Hockey League, including Mark Messier, Stu Barnes, Mike Comrie, and Steven Reinprecht.